Mridul Wadhwa

-Mridul Machindra Wadhwa (born 1978) is an Indian-born Scottish women's rights, trans rights, and anti-domestic violence campaigner.
-She serves as Chief Executive Officer of Edinburgh Rape Crisis Centre.
-She is a member of the Scottish Green Party and was formerly active in the Scottish National Party and a candidate in the 2021 Scottish Parliament election.
-Since 2019 she has been the target of harassment on social media and from other sources, including racist comments, false accusations, and threats of physical violence.
+Mridul Machindra Wadhwa (born 1978) is an Indian-born Scottish women's rights, trans rights, anti-domestic violence campaigner.
+She is a Director and co-founder of data company Vahanomy.
+She previously served as Chief Executive Officer of Edinburgh Rape Crisis Centre.
+She was formerly active in the Scottish National Party, a candidate for the party in the 2021 Scottish Parliament election, before moving to the Scottish Green Party.
+Wadhwa has been the subject of harassment by anti-trans activists since 2019.
+She resigned from Edinburgh Rape Crisis Centre in 2024 after criticism of her behaviour in a decision by an employment tribunal, and by a review commissioned by Rape Crisis Scotland.

 Background

-Mridul Wadhwa was born in India in 1978.
-She lived in Pune until 30, where she ran a successful business with her husband, then emigrated to the United Kingdom, where she earned a master's degree in education from the University of Edinburgh in 2005.
+Mridul Wadhwa is a transgender woman who was born in India in 1978 and transitioned there.
+She lived in Pune until 30, where she ran a successful business with her husband.
+She then emigrated to the United Kingdom in 2002 with her passport listing her as female, where she earned a master's degree in education from the University of Edinburgh in 2005.
 She permanently moved to Scotland in 2009.
 She became involved in women's rights activism in Scotland as a student, and has spoken about her focus on giving voice to women from marginalised backgrounds, including migrant and racialised women.

-Work
+Career

+Equality and anti-violence sector

 Wadhwa has worked in the equality and anti-violence sectors in Scotland since leaving university in 2005.
 She was the information and education officer and children's services team leader at Shakti Women's Aid from 2008 to 2017, a training and volunteer coordinator at Rape Crisis Scotland from 2014 to 2018, and the manager at Forth Valley Rape Crisis Centre from 2018 to 2021.
 She was also a board member of YWCA Scotland and of the Equality Network from 2017 to 2021.
-She became Chief Executive Officer of Edinburgh Rape Crisis Centre in 2021.
+Wadhwa became Chief Executive Officer of Edinburgh Rape Crisis Centre in 2021.

+Political career

+Wadhwa stood as one of three Scottish National Party candidates for the Craigentinny/Duddingston ward at the 2017 City of Edinburgh Council election, but was not elected.

-In October 2020, Madhwa announced her Scottish National Party candidacy for MSP for Stirling in the 2021 Scottish Parliament election.
-Wadhwa quit the party due to what she described as multiple attacks motivated by her interest in leadership positions within the party; according to Wadhwa, her colleagues angrily objected to her being listed on an all-woman candidate list.
+In October 2020, Wadhwa sought SNP candidacy for MSP for Edinburgh Central and Stirling constituencies for the upcoming 2021 Scottish Parliament election.
+Campaign group For Women Scotland said that the party had broken the Equality Act by placing her on an all female shortlist due to Wadhwa not having a gender recognition certificate.
+Wadhwa quit the party due to what she described as multiple attacks motivated by her interest in leadership positions within the party; according to Wadhwa, her colleagues angrily objected to her being listed on an all-woman candidate list due to her status as a transgender woman.
 Wadhwa stated she would still vote for Scottish Independence.
 She left the SNP after MSPs backed an amendment to allow survivors of rape and sexual violence to pick the sex rather than the gender of the person examining them.